Georgia Southwestern State University: College of Nursing and Health Sciences

 There is a Georgia Southwestern Association of Nursing Students and a chapter of Sigma Theta Tau, Mu Pi.

+The two buildings which house the College of Nursing and Health Sciences and related colleges are together known as the Rosalynn Carter Health and Human Sciences Complex.

 Dual and cooperative programs

 Georgia Southwestern and the Georgia Institute of Technology offer a dual-degree program in engineering leading to a bachelor's degree in science or mathematics from Georgia Southwestern and a bachelor's degree in engineering from Georgia Tech.
 The university also offers cooperative programs with South Georgia Technical College and several two-year institutions within the university system, culminating in a baccalaureate degree from Georgia Southwestern.

 Athletics

 The Georgia Southwestern State (GSW) athletic teams are called the Hurricanes.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference (PBC) since the 2006–07 academic year.
 The Hurricanes previously competed in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1999–2000 to 2005–06.

-GSW competes in ten intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf and soccer; while women's sports include basketball, cross country, soccer, softball and tennis.
-Club sports include eSports.

 Football was played at the university between 1983 and 1989.
 The men's tennis program was discontinued in 2019, while men's cross country was added.
+GSW competes in ten intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf and soccer; while women's sports include basketball, cross country, soccer, softball, and tennis.
+Club sports include eSports.